VolkovLabs/business-media/README.md

 - If the data source returns more than one field with type `string`, you can select the **Field Name** in the panel's display options.
 - If the data source returns multiple rows, the panel will display the image from the last row.
 - Image height and width can be auto-adjusted to panel's size, kept original or customized base on the field's value or display's panel options.
 - Allows to add URL with title to navigate to other dashboard when clicking on the image.
+URL supports dashboard variables.
 - Support MP4, WEBM video files with definition (`data:video/mp4;base64,XXX` and `data:video/webm;base64,XXX`)
 - Support MP3, OGG audio files with definition (`data:audio/mp3;base64,XXX` and `data:audio/ogg;base64,XXX`)